How to get an acting job in the West End

 Study at a drama school

-While studying, not only will you be working towards a qualification, but you'll be surrounded by like-minded people as well as being exposed to different forms of theatre you might not have realised were your forte.
+While studying, not only will you work towards a qualification, but you'll be surrounded by like-minded people as well as being exposed to different forms of theatre you might not have realised were your forte.

 As well as practical elements, modules on the courses include how to audition for theatre, as well as giving you an insight into how the industry works.
 You'll learn what casting directors and agents are looking for, and other industry-specific skills you'll need to equip yourself in the wide world of acting.